bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-19-how-to-choose-life-partners.md

 <div class="verse">
 <span class="verse-number">🔥 Verse 18</span>
-<p class="verse-text">Someone who truly loves you will want you to maintain your own interests, friendships, and personal growth rather than expecting you to revolve your life entirely around them.</p>
+<p class="verse-text">Someone who truly loves you will want you to maintain your own interests, friendships, and personal growth rather than expecting you to revolve your life entirely around them.
+Partners should be so connected mentally and emotionally that shame disappears - choose someone with whom you can share your darkest thoughts and deepest vulnerabilities without fear of judgment.
+This level of connection requires both people to drop their masks and defensive walls completely.</p>
 </div>
 </div>